Observation of resonant doublet and variable finesse in a tabletop meter-scale linear three-mirror cavity

 \subsection{Doubling of resonant frequency}

-The optical response of the three-mirror cavity can be characterized by its overall transmission coefficient \cite{stevens_resonant_2024}:
+The optical response of the 3MC can be characterized by its overall transmission coefficient \cite{stevens_resonant_2024}:

-Where $k$ is the wave vector of the light source, and the remaining parameters correspond to those defined in Fig.~\ref{fig:figure2}.
-The multiple interactions and coupling between the sub-cavities are shown in the expression of the transmission coefficient $t$, where the individual contributions of each sub-cavity are no longer distinguishable.
-This more complex behavior, compared to that of a standard two-mirror cavity, gives rise to a distinctive property of the three-mirror cavity: when both sub-cavities are simultaneously near resonance, the single resonant frequency expected from a two-mirror cavity splits into two distinct peaks \cite{stadt, thuring, stevens_resonant_2024}.
-This results in a characteristic ``double-peak'' resonance pattern, illustrated in Fig.~\ref{fig:figure1}, which can be significantly altered depending on the cavity configuration.
+where $k$ is the wave vector of the light source, and the remaining parameters correspond to those defined in Fig.~\ref{fig:figure1}.
+The multiple interactions and coupling between the sub--cavities are shown in the expression of the transmission coefficient $t$, where the individual contributions of each sub--cavity are no longer distinguishable.
+This more complex behavior, compared to that of a standard two--mirror cavity, gives rise to a distinctive property of the 3MC: when both sub--cavities are simultaneously near resonance, the single resonant frequency expected from a two--mirror cavity splits into two distinct peaks \cite{stadt, thuring, stevens_resonant_2024}.
+This results in a characteristic ``double--peak'' resonance pattern, illustrated in Fig.~\ref{fig:figure2}, which can be shaped depending on the cavity configuration.